Partridje/devops-aws-infrastructure/README.md

 - **Non-root container** user
 - **Read-only root filesystem** where possible

-See [SECURITY.md](docs/SECURITY.md) for detailed security practices.
+See the Security Features section above for security practices implemented in this project.

 ## 📊 Monitoring & Observability